Integration Architecture¶

 BTC addresses map to parties in Canton.

-Canton is designed as a network-of-networks and validator nodes can thus be connected to multiple synchronizers.
+Validator nodes can be connected to multiple synchronizers.
 Validator nodes merge the data streams from all connected synchronizers into a single logical stream, which is why they assign a local Ledger API offset to every transaction.
 These offsets are not comparable across validator nodes, but update-ids and record times are.

 Memos are stored in the transfer metadata using the